fsprojects/FAKE/help/index.md

 external DSLs with an XML based syntax like MSBuild or Apache Ant and tools using internal DSLs which are integrated in a host language like Rake, which uses Ruby.

-"FAKE - F# Make" is a build automation system, which is intended to combine the advantages of the above mentioned tools but to provide a better tooling support.
-Due to its integration in F#, all benefits of the .NET Framework and functional programming can be used, including the extensive class library, powerful debuggers and integrated development environments like Visual Studio 2008 or SharpDevelop, which provide syntax highlighting and code completion.
+"FAKE - F# Make" is a build automation system.
+Due to its integration in F#, all benefits of the .NET Framework and functional programming can be used, including the extensive class library, powerful debuggers and integrated development environments like Visual Studio or MonoDevelop, which provide syntax highlighting and code completion.

-The new language was designed to be succinct, typed, declarative, extensible and easy to use.
+The new DSL was designed to be succinct, typed, declarative, extensible and easy to use.
 For instance custom build tasks can be added simply by referencing .NET assemblies and using the corresponding classes.

-See the [Getting Started](GettingStarted.html) for full details and documentation.
+* See [Getting Started](GettingStarted.html) for full details and documentation.

-See the [api docs](api/index.htm) if you are interested in special functions.
+* See the [api docs](api/index.htm) if you are interested in special functions.

-# Build the project

-I order to build the project and to resolve all nuget packages run build.cmd